UPPMAX/R-python-julia-matlab-HPC/docs/matlab/slurmMatlab.rst

    - What is a batch job?
    - How to make a batch job for MATLAB?
-   - How to configure clusters and cluster profiles for MATLAB?
+   - How to configure the cluster for MATLAB?

 .. objectives::